CJendantix/ui_forge/README.md

     - `args: list` *optional* - a list of positional arguments to pass to the function
     - `kwargs: dict[str, Unknown]` *optional* - a dictionary of keyword arguments to pass to the function
 - `edit`
-    Opens the editor widget
+    Opens the editor widget.
+The `name` argument of the selection widget is the key of this item.

     Sub Args:
-    - `value: str` - the value assigned before editing - this gets overwritten after a successful edit
+    - `value: str` - as if you were passing it directly to the selection widget, format covered below.
+This gets overwritten after a successful edit.
-    - `validator: Callable[[str], bool]` *optional* - a reference to a function.
-The input is the entire submitted string, and the output will determine whether or not it will get accepted.
-If it does not get accepted, the input box will be reset to the previous value, and the user will be prompted to input again.
-This will repeat until the uset inputs a valid value.
-    - `allowed_human_readable: str` *optional* - a string that gets printed after the name of the value the user is editing.
-This is intended to instruct users in an understandable fashion what values are valid or invalid.
+    - `validator: Callable[[str], bool]` *optional* - as if you were passing it directly to the selection widget, format covered below.
+    - `allowed_human_readable: str` *optional* - as if you were passing it directly to the selection widget, format covered below.
 - `select`
     Opens the selection widget

     sub args:
-    - `value: str` - the value assigned before editing - this gets overwritten when the user selects a new value
+    - `value: str` - as if you were passing it directly to the selection widget, format covered below.
+This gets overwritten when the user selects a new value.
-    - `options: dict[str, dict]` - a dictionary containing dictionaries in item format with the `option` functionality
+    - `options: dict[str, dict]` - as if you were passing it directly to the selection widget, format covered below.
-- `option`
-    An option in a selection menu.
-Only intended to be used within the selection widget.
-The key is the value that will be selected.
 - `sub menu`
     A new instance of `dict_ui` with the input menu dictionary